Geometrothermodynamics for Black holes and de Sitter Space: Concluding remarks

-The method proposed in this report, called the ``{\it geometrothermodynamic method} (GT-method)'', is sufficiently general to treat a large variety of gravitational objects that have event horizons, such as black holes and de Sitter space.
+The method proposed in this work, called the ``{\it geometrothermodynamic method} (GT-method)'', is sufficiently general to treat a large variety of gravitational objects that have event horizons, such as black holes and de Sitter space.
 The Noether charge associated with an appropriate Killing vector shows a clear relationship with thermodynamical objects, such as the temperature and entropy.
 One advantage of the GT-method is that it is a purely classical and thermodynamic method that does not assume any (Euclidean) ensembles.
 Moreover, its formalism is highly geometrical and can be described in a coordinate independent way.
 The same formalism can also be applied to thermodynamics, and therefore the relationships between the thermodynamics and gravitational theory are apparent.
 The resultant entropies obtained using the GT-method are consistent with previous results and confirm the area theorem for black holes and the de Sitter space.

 To understand the GT-method more fully, let us recall a method proposed in \cite{Bardeen} and discussed in \cite{0264-9381-17-2-310}.
-The area of the event horizon of a Kerr--Newman black hole is again shown here as

-where the subscript ``KN'' is omitted from the expression.
+The area of the event horizon of a Kerr--Newman black hole is again shown here as $ A=4\pi\left( 2M\left(M+\sqrt{M^2-(J/M)^2-q^2}\right)-q^2 \right) $, where the subscript ``KN'' is omitted from the expression.
 Here, this relation is considered to be a state equation with three independent variables, $M$, $J$, and $q$, and has a variation with respect to these variables:

 One can see after simple manipulations that

 where